Geometric Sen theory over rigid analytic spaces: Abstract Sen theory after Berger-Colmez

 \subsection{Recollections in locally analytic representations}

-In this small subsection we recall some tools from the theory of locally analytic representations of compact $p$-adic Lie groups.
+In this section we recall some tools from the theory of locally analytic representations of compact $p$-adic Lie groups.
 We will be only concerned in continuous representations on (colimits of) Banach spaces, so everything can be stated in the classical language of Schneider-Teitelbaum \cite{SchTeitGL2,SchTeitDist} and Emerton \cite{Emerton}.
-However, we will use some technology from the theory of solid locally analytic representations as developed in \cite{RRLocallyAnalytic} and \cite{RRLocAn2}, more precisely, we will use the general comparison theorem between continuous and locally analytic cohomology.
+However, we will use some technology from the theory of solid locally analytic representations, as developed in \cite{RRLocallyAnalytic} and \cite{RRLocAn2}, that will facilitate some technical arguments.
+For example, we will consistently use the general comparison theorem between continuous and locally analytic cohomology.

+Let $G$ be a compact $p$-adic Lie group and let $C^{la}(G,\bb{Q}_{p})$ be the $LB$ space of locally analytic functions of $G$, it admits a description as a colimit $C^{la}(G,\bb{Q}_p)=\varinjlim_h C^h(G,\bb{Q}_p)$ of $|p^{h}|$-analytic (or $h$-analytic for simplicity) functions of $G$, which depends on the choice of an uniform pro-$p$-subgroup $G_0\subset G$, see \cite[Section 2]{RRLocAn2}.
+Throughout this paper we will take an arbitrary choice of that $G_0$, and we will freely change $G_0$ by a smaller subgroup when necessary.